Monday, November 20, 2006

 The Church was built in the 1500's.
 Old headstones and knights.
 Splendid old tombs - people seem short.
 This is the resting-place for MacLeods.
 St. Clement's, Rodel.

 We took the Golden Road back toward Tarbert.
-Map, Harris and Lewis.
-Click on the sights on the map to get the best overview.
+See an interactive map of the Isle of Harris and Lewis at ://www.undiscoveredscotland.co.uk/usmapindexes/westernisles.html/ Click on the sights on the map to get the best overview.

 Thursday, July 13, 2006